MicrosoftDocs/cpp-docs/docs/windows/dialog-editor-states-guides-and-grids.md

 ## Create and set guides and margins

 Whether you're moving controls, adding controls, or rearranging a current layout, guides can help you align controls accurately within a dialog box.
-Guides appear as blue dotted lines across the dialog box displayed in the editor and corresponding arrows in the rulers (at the top and along the left side of the **Dialog** editor).
+Guides appear as blue dotted lines across the dialog box displayed in the editor and corresponding arrows in the rulers at the top and along the left side of the **Dialog** editor.

 When you create a dialog box, four margins are provided.
 Margins are modified guides, appearing as blue dotted lines.